Hardware-Accelerated Ray Tracing for Discrete and Continuous Collision Detection on GPUs: Experiments and Results

 \subsection{Discrete Pose Collision Detection Evaluation}

 We tested our discrete-pose collision detection methods on a set of 4096 Halton-sampled robot poses, checking against the three versions of the scene as described in Sec.~\ref{sec: environment}.
 To measure the effect of batch sizes on speed, we tested our methods and cuRobo's on power-of-2 batch sizes up to 4096 (we measured the FCL CPU baseline at a batch size of 1).
+We included all steps of Alg. \ref{alg: discrete CD} in benchmarking, including forward kinematics on the GPU.

 Fig.~\ref{fig: discrete result} shows speed results, including separate results for the ObsToRobot/RobotToObs RT-DCD methods and both combined for the highest accuracy (two-way).
-Despite performing a much more complex collision check than cuRobo (mesh-to-mesh vs. mesh-to-sphere), our methods outpaced cuRobo by up to 3x on medium to dense scenes, scaling past CPU performance at smaller batch sizes.
-The cuRobo method catches up to our two-way method at thousands of poses per batch, but such large batch sizes are often not needed in motion planning (e.g., PRM can use one large batch, but most planners use multiple waves of smaller batches).
+Despite performing a much more complex collision check than cuRobo (mesh-to-mesh vs. mesh-to-sphere), our methods outpaced cuRobo by up to 2.8x on medium to dense scenes, scaling past CPU performance at smaller batch sizes.
+The cuRobo method catches up to our two-way method at thousands of poses per batch, but such large batch sizes are often not needed in motion planning (e.g., PRM can use one large batch, but most planners use waves of smaller batches).

 The cuRobo method does perform faster in simple scenes.
-This is because (1) our mesh-based methods check many more primitives ($>$35k robot edge rays vs. 62 spheres), and (2) the hardware-accelerated BVH traversal we use scales better with denser meshes (compared to the warp library underlying cuRobo, which using a single normal CUDA thread for each point-to-mesh BVH traversal).
-Due to (1) and detailed mesh representations, our methods can have a higher startup cost, which can easily be reduced by simplifying the meshes rays are traced along.
-However, as the meshes get more detailed, the scaling of hardware-accelerated BVH traversal leads to higher speeds.
+This is because (1) our mesh-based methods check many more primitives (up to $>$35k robot edge rays even on the simple scene vs. 62 spheres), and (2) the hardware-accelerated BVH traversal we use scales better with denser meshes (compared to the warp library underlying cuRobo, which using a single normal CUDA thread for each point-to-mesh BVH traversal).
+The cost of (1) is not sufficiently diminished by our simple broadphase method or offset by (2) on ``simple'' scenes.
+This can be addressed through improved broadphase or conservative simplification of the meshes rays are traced along.
+However, as the meshes traced against get more detailed, the scaling of hardware-accelerated BVH traversal do lead to higher speeds overall.